 Video: Phil Esposito was record-setting goal scorer

 1944: The Blackhawks and Toronto Maple Leafs play the first "perfect game" in NHL history.
-Goaltenders Mike Karakas of Chicago and Paul Bibeault of Toronto play to a 0-0 tie, and referee Bill Chadwick does not call a penalty.
-The game is played in 1:55.
+Goalies Mike Karakas of Chicago and Paul Bibeault of Toronto battle to a 0-0 tie, and referee Bill Chadwick does not call a penalty.
+The game is played in one hour, 55 minutes.

 1971: Jean Beliveau of the Montreal Canadiens becomes the second player in NHL history to reach 1,200 points when he has three assists in a 7-1 win against the Blackhawks at the Forum.
 Montreal's Peter Mahovlich scores twice in five seconds during the third period and rookie Phil Roberto has his first NHL hat trick.

 1981: Rookies Peter Stastny and Anton Stastny each has a hat trick to help the Quebec Nordiques to a 9-3 victory against the Vancouver Canucks at Pacific Coliseum.
-Peter and Anton each add three assists for a six-point night.
+The brothers each have three assists for six-point nights.

 Video: Peter Stastny became first rookie to have 100 points

-1982: The New York Islanders break the NHL record for consecutive victories by defeating the Colorado Rockies 3-2 at Nassau Coliseum for their 15th consecutive win.
-John Tonelli breaks a 2-2 tie at 19:13 of the third period when he beats former teammate Glenn Resch through the five-hole with a slap shot for the win, surpassing the 52-year-old record set by the Bruins in 1929-30.
+1982: The New York Islanders break the NHL record for consecutive victories by defeating the Colorado Rockies 3-2 at Nassau Coliseum for their 15th straight win.
+John Tonelli breaks a 2-2 tie at 19:13 of the third period when he beats former teammate Glenn Resch through the five-hole with a slap shot from the left circle for the win.
+The Islanders break the 52-year-old record set by the Bruins in 1929-30.
 New York averages 6.5 goals per game during the streak.